 You might not be able to get financing at all if you don’t have this.
 Depending on the credit score of the cosigner, you might be able to get anything like fair conditions on your loan.
 If you don’t have access to credit, you may have to wait until you can pay in cash for a car or seek a personal loan from family or friends.

 If you’re purchasing a car, this is a different issue.
 Insurance providers may be hesitant or unwilling to cover you after you file for bankruptcy.
-If your credit report puts you in a high-risk group, there are firms that will provide auto insurance for you—at a higher cost, but you’ll still be able to drive.
+If your credit report puts you in a high-risk group, some firms will provide auto insurance for you—at a higher cost, but you’ll still be able to drive.

 Life After Bankruptcy Chapter 7